- Home >

 - Civil, Structural, Engineering Blog >

 - 5 Things You Should Know About Making Concrete Testing Cylinders

-1. Sampling the concrete
+1. Sampling the Concrete

-If concrete has not been thoroughly mixed, dried clumps of concrete may find their way into the forms, causing slump and air entrainment testing to be inaccurate.
+If the concrete has not been thoroughly mixed, dried clumps of concrete may find their way into the forms, causing slump and air entrainment testing to be inaccurate.
 This will yield a weaker product than if the concrete was mixed correctly.

-2. Measuring slump
+2. Measuring Slump

-3. Consolidating the cylinders
+3. Consolidating the Cylinders

 After rodding the cylinders, consolidating the cylinders with an ample amount of force is necessary to ensure the cylinders do not have a “Swiss cheese” appearance when extruded from their casing.

-4. Handling the cylinders
+4. Handling the Cylinders

 Testers should be close enough to the pour location to keep an eye on any concrete being placed, yet far enough away to ensure that freshly-cast test cylinders do not have far to travel to their curing site and are not disturbed by construction personnel.

-5. Transporting the cylinders
+5. Transporting the Cylinders